kedro-org/kedro/docs/source/get_started/new_project.md

 There are a few ways to create a new project once you have [installed Kedro](install.md).
 For example, you can create a basic Kedro project set up with the project directories and basic code, but empty to extend as you need.
 Alternatively, you can create a Kedro project populated with template code that acts as a starter example.

-You can also use an existing Kedro project, for example, by cloning it from a GitHub repository.

 ## Create a new empty project

 The simplest way to create a default Kedro project is to navigate to your preferred directory and type: